-Another kind of thief thinks "why ride off in a slow minivan or truck, where I could easily get caught by the cops, when I could ride off on a fast, agile bike?
-Besides, I’d rather work alone."
+Another kind of thief thinks “why ride off in a slow minivan or truck where I could easily get caught by the cops, when I could ride off on a fast, agile bike?
+Besides, I’d rather work alone anyway.”
 This is the thief that would rather ride your bike away, and he operates by a different set of rules than the throw-and-go minivan/truck types.

-This thief is more likely to be skilled and, you might say, "professional" in his execution of the theft; he will know how to test for an alarm, find it and disarm it, possibly bring and wire up a separate ignition switch to start the bike, and pick, remove, or cut disc locks and chains.
-He might even use a cover story or disguise (wearing a helmet and riding gear not only makes him fumbling with a bike look "that won’t start" legit, it makes him a lot harder to identify!)
+This thief is more likely to be skilled and, you might say, “professional” in his execution of the theft; he will know how to test for an alarm, find it and disarm it, possibly bring and wire up a separate ignition switch to start the bike, and pick, remove, or cut disc locks and chains.
+He might even use a cover story or disguise (for example, wearing a helmet and riding gear not only makes him fumbling with a bike “that wont start” look legit, it makes him a lot harder to identify!)

-A thief skilled enough to defeat all these systems is less common than the type to go after only easy throw-and-go scores, but he will probably be a lot more careful about the entire operation.
-He may be shopping for your bike in particular (thieves often work "on order" for a particular model, even color, of bike), and will probably have a well thought-out plan to get it.
+A thief skilled enough to defeat all these systems is less common than he who goes after only easy throw-and-go scores, but he will probably be a lot more careful about the entire operation.
+He may be shopping for your bike in particular (thieves often work “on order” for a particular model, even color, of bike), and will probably have a well thought-out plan to get it.

-Knowing these are the ways motorcycle thieves usually operate, how should you protect against both of them?
+So, knowing these are the two ways motorcycle thieves usually operate, how should you protect against both of them?

 Protect Yourself From Every Type of Thief